ajlitterick/FeasChar/README.md

 -  2.M, 3.M, ... - Defines pre-calculated eigenvalues for elements of these orders.

-- ModsByInduction.M - Defines ModsByInduction, a routine while allows computation of all low-dimensional irreducible modules for a given group.
-This routine will finish (quickly) in some situations where MAGMA's in-built routines will fail (because they attempt to compute _all_ irreducible modules, including some whose dimension is too large for us to care about here).
+- ModsByInduction.M - Defines ModsByInduction, a routine while allows computation of absolutely irreducible modules for a given group.
+Importantly, by specifying an optional parameter "DimLim", this will produce only modules of this dimension or less, in such a way as to produce significant speed-ups in some situations where MAGMA's in-built routines will fail (because they attempt to compute _all_ irreducible modules, including some whose dimension is too large for us to care about here).

 ### Usage:
 - run MAGMA